-Mandatory weekly testing is still required for students and employees who have not
+Mandatory weekly testing is required for students who have an approved exemption.

 Any student or staff member with a physical presence on campus who has tested positive for COVID-19 or is experiencing COVID-19 symptoms must call campus security dispatch to report this information at 716-270-6600.
 Students and staff who test positive for COVID-19, have been exposed to individuals who tested positive for COVID-19, or are informed by a state or local health department, medical professional or through SUNY Erie’s weekly COVID-19 pool testing representative that you are "at risk" for having COVID-19, may be required to quarantine or isolate for a specific period of time.

 What Happens to my Financial Aid if the College closes temporarily or classes are

 Students continue to remain eligible for any financial aid they receive through the College.
 In addition, as a result of Coronavirus, the Department of Education’s Federal Student Aid Office released guidance that provides schools much greater flexibility in administering federal financial aid programs (Pell, SEOG, Federal Direct Loans, and Federal Work-Study).
 If you have questions, please contact Financial Aid at:

 North (716) 851-1477